Whether or not you develop a small bald spot or a big bald patch at the back of your head all depends on the shape of your skull.

 Notice that two photos have arrows.
 These indicate the junction (suture line) between the frontal and parietal bones.
 No bone growth occurs at this junction, which is why that very obvious dip you can see appears.

-Whether or not extreme skull expansion takes place like this depends on the shape of the skull and the "growth potential" it has.
+Whether or not extreme skull expansion develops all depends on the shape of the skull and the "growth potential" it has.
 High DHT levels is a factor too.
 But, since DHT levels can also be high in men who suffer no hair loss at all, obviously this is not the most important issue.

 Men who have a skull shape with a high growth potential could start developing hair loss at both the back and front as early as puberty, and become totally bald by the age of 30.
 Others might not start losing their hair until much later on in life, and do so to a lesser extent or at a slower rate.
 It all depends on skull shape and its growth potential.